menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 Selected Scope Menus
 ^^^^^^^^^^^^^^^^^^^^

 When working with scopes, selecting one or more scopes enables a row menu (...) and relevant actions from the :guilabel:`Actions` menu on the top toolbar.
-The available actions change based upon the type of the DHCP server the scope is hosted on.
+The available actions change based on the type of the DHCP server the scope is hosted on.

 DHCP Scope Actions
 """"""""""""""""""